pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

                 // https://docs.digitalocean.com/products/app-platform/concepts/database/
                 production: true,

-                // A reference to the managed cluster we declared above.
+                // A reference to the `DatabaseCluster` we declared above.
                 clusterName: cluster.name,

                 // The engine value must be uppercase, so we transform it with JS.